bbenaddi/LLparser/README.md

  ```
  push $R to our stack.
  DO
-    X sommet of the stack
+    X head of the stack
     a current lettre
     IF X is non-teerminal THEN
       IF M[X,a] == X -> Y1...Y3 THEN